BMCV/segmetrics/README.md

  - `FalsePositive`: Falsely detected objects per image
  - `FalseNegative`: Undetected objects per image

+Use `python -m tests.all` to run the test suite.

 ## Usage

 Segmentation performance evaluation is driven by the `Study` class.
 The general procedure is to instantiate a `Study` object, add the required performance measures, and then to process the segmentation results.
 A simple example is: